Xilmi/Rotp-Fusion/README.md

 - Moved games options from UserPreferences to IGameOptions to be available through options() call.
   - The dynamic options were wrongly located in UserPreferences, a guess had to be done about which option was calling!
 With a little change in the interface these options can now be called by standard option interface.
   - They are distributed on several files for a better lisibility.
 (No need to flood IGameOptions)
+- Added "noOptions" in Rotp to validate the end of options initialisation...
+Early call to options are fatal!

 2023.05.16 (BR)
 - Governor panel:Tuned button colors.